TIBCOSoftware/tci-flogo/samples/app-dev/TCM/HowTo-Get_TCM_MSG/Readme.md

 # Get TCM Message

 ## Prerequisites
+- TIBCO Cloud™ Integration
-TIBCO Cloud™ Integration, TIBCO Cloud™ Messaging - latest version.
+- TIBCO Cloud™ Messaging - latest version.

 ## Overview
 This application demonstrates the behavior of Get JMS Message - typically used to fetch a message from JMS destination.
 Currently, there is no such activity within the TCM connector.
 The flow leverages TCM REST APIs to fetch messages from a TCM durable and REST Invoke TCI (Flogo) activity to mimic a similar behavior.